defold/defold.github.io/_posts/2021-02-09-A-first-look-at-the-2021-roadmap.md

 ## Platforms
-Developing a cross platform game engine usually means working with several constantly evolving platforms, each with its own requirements and restrictions.
+Developing a cross-platform game engine usually means working with several constantly evolving platforms, each with its own requirements and restrictions.
 This is especially true on mobile, but also to some extent on the web and desktop.
 Consoles on the other hand are thankfully almost entirely static and unchanging.
 Each year we must pay attention to the new iOS and Android platform releases and make sure Defold works well and is kept up to date with latest requirements.
 This year is no different.

 ### Android
 On Android we will make sure to be compliant with the latest Android version (12, planned for release sometime in Q2) and also make sure we target at least Android API level 30 which will be a requirement in August of 2021.
 On Android we'll also upgrade our build tools and migrate from dx to d8.
 Finally we also aim to deliver support for Play Asset Delivery as a new way to distribute Defold Live Update content to an installed Defold game.